vincenzo-scotti/llm_cstk/README.md

 In the following, we provide examples of how to use the Web APIs for chatting and searching.

 In the examples, we use the [`requests` library](https://requests.readthedocs.io) for Python, which is part of the requirements.
+We also assume that the services are available at the following URL: `http://127.0.0.1`.

 ### Chat